ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/Chemlord Psycasts.md

 	- [[Problem Solvent]] (22, 52)
 ## Miscasts
 - Level 1 Miscast - Sweating Chemicals
-	- A layer of [[Armor Eating Chemical]] generates on your skin, giving any armor you are wearing 3 levels of [[Armor Corrosion]] and dealing 2d8 Corrosion damage to you.
+	- A layer of [[Break-Through]] generates on your skin, giving any armor you are wearing 3 levels of [[Armor Corrosion]] and dealing 2d8 Corrosion damage to you.
 - Level 2 Miscast - Burning Blast
 	- [[Burning Chemical]] bursts out in every direction, all creatures within a 15 ft sphere centered on you must make a DC 15 dexterity saving throw.
 		- On a failure, a creature gains the [[Chemical Burned]] condition for 5 turns.